KevinAndrewHudnall/From-Distance-to-Nearness/README.md

 The supplied `Leaves_25_Iter.mat` file allows the manuscript multifractal analysis to be reproduced without regenerating the full branching realization.

 ## Reference

+Hudnall, K.
+**From Distance to Nearness: Rethinking Geometry on the Tree of Life.**
+Manuscript in preparation / under review.

 Hudnall, K. and D'Souza, R. (2025).
 **What does the tree of life look like as it grows?
 Evolution and the multifractality of time.**